-Year Amount
+YEAR AMOUNT

 1994 \$ 0

 1995 \$ 15 million

 1996 \$ 30 million

 1997 \$ 45 million

 1998 \$ 70 million

 1999 \$ 95 million

 2000 \$ 120 million

-For purposes of the foregoing, "Aggregate Consideration" with respect to Capital Investments shall mean at any date all cash paid in connection with all Capital Investments consummated on or prior to such date, the fair market value of all partnership interests of the Partnership or the Operating Partnership (determined by the General Partner in good faith with reference to, among other things, the trading price of such partnership interests, if then traded on any national securities exchange or automated quotation system) constituting all or a portion of the purchase price for all Capital

-Investments consummated on or prior to such date and the aggregate principal amount of all indebtedness incurred or assumed by the Operating Partnership in connection with all Capital Investments consummated on or prior to such date.
+For purposes of the foregoing, "Aggregate Consideration" with respect to Capital Investments shall mean at any date all cash paid in connection with all Capital Investments consummated on or prior to such date, the fair market value of all partnership interests of the Partnership or the Operating Partnership (determined by the General Partner in good faith with reference to, among other things, the trading price of such partnership interests, if then traded on any national securities exchange or automated quotation system) constituting all or a portion of the purchase price for all Capital Investments consummated on or prior to such date and the aggregate principal amount of all indebtedness incurred or assumed by the Operating Partnership in connection with all Capital Investments consummated on or prior to such date.

-As of April 30, 1994 the Fixed Charge Coverage Ratio for the preceding four fiscal quarters was 3.3 to 1 on a pro forma basis.
+As of July 31, 1994, the Fixed Charge Coverage Ratio for the preceding four fiscal quarters was 3.5 to 1 on a pro forma basis.
 The payment restrictions in the Indenture are not anticipated to preclude the Partnership from making distributions of at least the Minimum Quarterly Distribution on all Common Units in each quarter during the Subordination Period.

 Credit Facility.
-As of July 5, 1994, the Operating Partnership entered into a \$185 million Credit Facility with Bank of America National Trust & Savings Association ("BofA") and a group of financial institutions (together with BofA, the "Banks").
+On July 5, 1994, the Operating Partnership entered into a \$185,000,000 Credit Facility with Bank of America National Trust & Savings Association ("BofA"), as Agent.
 The form of the loan agreement which governs the Credit Facility is filed as an exhibit to the Registration Statement of which this Prospectus is a part.
-The Credit Facility permits borrowings of up to \$100 million on a senior unsecured revolving line of credit basis (the "Working Capital Facility") and up to \$85 million on a senior unsecured basis (the "Expansion Facility").
+The Credit Facility permits borrowings of up to \$100,000,000 on a senior unsecured revolving line of credit basis (the "Working Capital Facility"), to fund working capital and general partnership requirements (of which up to \$50,000,000 is available to support letters of credit).
+At July 31, 1994, \$3,000,000 of borrowings were outstanding under the revolving line of credit, and letters of credit outstanding, used primarily to secure obligations under certain insurance and leasing arrangements, totaled \$35,701,000.
+In addition, the Credit Facility permits borrowings up to \$85,000,000 on a senior unsecured basis (the "Expansion Facility).
+Under the Expansion Facility \$15,000,000 was borrowed to retire existing indebtedness of the Operating Partnership, \$45,000,000 was borrowed for the purchase of Vision and \$25,000,000 remains available to finance acquisitions and for capital additions and improvements.